radmiraal/radmiraal.github.io/_posts/2017-12-30-exploring-the-sender.md

 In many communities there are values like "not taking things offensive" or "humility".
 I like those bigtime, don't get me wrong.
 But they hold a certain danger.
 We can not deny problems / negativity by waving it away and simply state we only focus on the positive.
-This we only limit the community growth (or even shrink it).
+This way we only limit the community growth (or even shrink it).

 What if receiver actually **is** offended?
 What if receiver **is** demotivated?
 What if receiver **is** hurt?
 It happened to me personally multiple times.
 I would like to explain a bit why, and hope it will in some way help people